Hongjiang-Yu/DNN_Kalman_Filter/README.md

 - Create data folders for this demo.
 - Implement DNN based speech separation.
 Three steps are performed:
    1. Generate training and test mixtures.
-   2. Generate training and test features / lsfs
+   2. Generate training and test features / LSFs
    3. DNN training and test.
 To use a different network architecture, you may change the configurations ('opts.*') in ./dnn/main/dnn_train.m, where:
          + 'opts.unit_type_hidden' specifies the activation function for hidden layers ('sigm': sigmoid, 'relu': ReLU).
          + 'opts.isPretrain' indicates whether to perform pretraining (0: no pretraining, 1: pretraining).
 Note that pretraining is only supported for the sigmoid hidden activation function.